YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 fun q -> ocanren { div q (S(S(S(S(S O))))) (S(S(S O))) O }
 ```
 We have seen that the addition relation has been used to perform subtraction, and division used
  for multiplication.
 This is what makes relational programming attractive.
+Next we explain how
+ this is done.

 ## Analyzing the Search Behaviour